 Medicinal herbs for osteoarthritis treatment should reduce inflammation, pain and further degeneration of the joints.

 Medicinal herbs can be used on their own or as an addition to conventional medication and along with a proper diet could go a long way to alleviate many of the symptoms associated with osteoarthritis.

-It is vital though that the use of any medicinal herbs, especially in conjunction with conventional medication, is discussed prior to uses with a reputable health care professional.
+It is vital though that the use of any medicinal herbs, especially in conjunction with conventional medication, is discussed prior to use with a reputable healthcare professional.